 Then what?
 The results are so useful in the garden.
 Bag them up to rot down further, add them to the compost heap, spread them around shrubs as a mulch and weed suppressant, offer them to others (via your local gardening club/Freecycle/Freegle), or if you really have no other choice, make a trip to the tip.

 Having tested a number of shredders, we have found useless ones, noisy ones, and effective ones.
 Noise is difficult to keep down, given the job of the machine, but the types that chip, chop and slice rather than tear apart can be quieter.
 So do think about the size and amount of woody stuff you envisage shredding, and what end product you want (chips, chunks or shreds), which does also depend on your planned use for the resulting material.

 There are numerous brands of electrically powered shredders, including AL-KO, Bosch, Draper, Einhell, Flymo, Handy, Makita, Mountfield, Scheppach, Titan and Viking.
 Petrol-engined shredders/chippers include those made by Allen, Apache, Ardisam, Eliet, Handy, Masport, Mighty Mac, MTD-Lawnflite and Viking.
-These ranges are available from garden machinery specialists such as Lawnmowers UK or through our online shop, but before making your final choice, check our wish list (below), to start you thinking about your own ideal machine.
+These ranges are available from garden machinery specialists such as Lawnmowers UK or through Tooled Up, but before making your final choice, check our wish list (below), to start you thinking about your own ideal machine.

 - Versatility to deal with thick prunings and soft waste.

 - Inlet wide enough to take branched prunings, so no trimming to fit is needed.

 - Purpose-made prodder for pushing twiggy material down onto the blades.

 - Large enough motor on an electrical machine to deal with the workload.

 - Overload cutout on an electrical machine to protect the motor from damage.